13.1 Overview

 Who can enroll in clinical programs, and when?

 Clinical programs are available to students after their first year of law school.
 The clinics vary in their timing and duration.
 Some require only a one-semester commitment.
-Others require a fall-spring commitment or full-year commitment.
+Others require a fall-spring commitment.
 Still others are available as stand-alone summer programs.
-Finally, clinics may require a prerequisite course before students can enroll, and most require that students take a classroom component, as well as a clinical component, during the clinical experience.
+Finally, clinics may require a prerequisite course before students can enroll and students may enroll only after the clinical instructor has provided written permission to the registrar.

 How do students enroll in clinical programs?